 • Every part must have a content_type

-• MessageParts with a name are considered Artifacts
+• MessageParts with a name are Artifacts

 Common Content Types

-• text/plain: For plain text content
+• text/plain: Plain text content

-• image/png, image/jpeg: For image content
+• image/png, image/jpeg: Image content

-• application/json: For JSON data
+• application/json: JSON data

-• application/pdf: For PDF documents
+• application/pdf: PDF documents

-• text/html: For HTML content
+• text/html: HTML content